ViniciuzzzzzYk/universalVInix/README.md

--- Universal Vex Hub Script - Simplified GUI with all options visible -- Includes autofarm for Build A Boat, ESP with team check, and aimbot with increased range for Gunfight
+-- Universal Vex Hub Script - Unified GUI with all features functional -- Includes autofarm for Build A Boat, team check and aimbot for Gunfight, and fixes for speed, jump, teleport, auto heal, and night mode

 local VexHub = {}